artyomsadyrin/new-year-countdown/README.md

 # New Year Countdown
-Simple iOS App that print how much time left until New Year
+iOS App that print how much time left until New Year